 If you are upgrading from Windows 7 or Windows 8, most of your apps should still work.
 However, if you're using an older version like Vista or XP, there's a good chance some of your apps will not be compatible with Windows 10.
 A simple Google search will often be enough to tell if an app will be compatible with Windows 10.

 No, you aren't required to upgrade to Windows 10.
-However, it's worth noting that Microsoft will continue to support Windows 10 after older versions like Windows 7 or Windows 8.
+However, it's worth noting that all support for Windows 7 has ended, and mainstream support for Windows 8 will end on January 10, 2023.
 For this reason, we recommend upgrading to Windows 10 if possible.

 Yes, but if you use a Professional or Enterprise version of Windows at your office, you may need someone from the IT department to install the upgrade on your computer.